AJanedy/AJanedy_Comp490_002_Sprints/src/job_search_database/README.md

 ===============================================================================
 FOR WINDOWS

-To run program in command line or gitbash, navigate to src folder within root directory of this project, then simply run command:
+To run program in command line, powershell, or gitbash, navigate to the root directory of the project (AJanedy_Comp490_002_Sprints), set your PYTHONPATH to the root directory:

+    set PYTHONPATH=%cd%

+then run:

-python main.py
+    python src\job_search_database\job_search_database.py

 ===============================================================================
 FOR LINUX

-To run program in linux shell, navigate to src folder within root directory of this project, then simply run command:
+To run program in linux shell, navigate to the root directory of the project (AJanedy_Comp490_002_Sprints), set your PYTHONPATH to the root directory:

+    export PYTHONPATH=$(pwd)

+then run:

-python3 main.py
+    python3 src/job_search_database/job_search_database.py

 ===============================================================================